 The New Year of the Trees offers endless possibilities for environmentally-themed programming.
-Download our Haggadah, watch a G!d Cast, and much more.
+Download our Haggadah, try a new recipe, and much more.

 Sustainable celebration ideas for one of the wackiest holidays in the Jewish calendar, from mishloach manot suggestions to party ideas

 What’s on your seder plate?
 Healthy and sustainable tips for leaving Mitzrayim.